gooddata/GoodData-CL/cli-distro/examples/jdbc/README.md

-# Loading Fundamentals data from an existing JDBC source into GoodData
+# Loading data from a database using JDBC

 This example shows how to connect an existing database accessible via JDBC, and create and populate a GoodData data set with results of a `SELECT` statement performed against an embedded database of companies' fundamentals.